Ivor Allchurch: Youth and wartime

 Allchurch was playing local youth football at under-18 Cwm Level Park when he was spotted by Joe Sykes, a scout who worked for Swansea Town under the management of Haydn Green.
 Following a match, Sykes approached Allchurch, who was only 14 at the time, and asked for his name and address, visiting the family home soon after where he reached an agreement with Allchurch's father that he would join the club when he turned 15 as an amateur and train two days a week.
 During his time as an amateur at the club, Allchurch was approached on two occasions by scouts from Football League sides to sign for different clubs but turned the moves down as he did not want to break the verbal agreement that he and his father had made to sign for the Swans.

-In 1948, when he turned 18, Allchurch was called up to start his National Service and enlisted as a gunner in the British Army.
+In 1948, when he had turned 18, Allchurch was called up to start his National Service and enlisted as a gunner in the British Army.
 Stationed in Oswestry, he continued to play football for the representative sides of his unit and Western Command.
 His performances for the teams in November 1948 attracted the attention of Shrewsbury Town manager Leslie Knighton who signed Allchurch to represent the side in the Midland Football League during his military service, describing him as "a future star".
 He made his debut at Gay Meadow in the same month and remained with the club for the rest of the 1948–49 season.
 During his time at the club, Knighton turned down numerous offers from Football League sides for Allchurch, as he was still registered to play for Swansea Town, and described him as a "second Charlie Buchan."
 At the start of the following season, Allchurch also played for Wellington Town before he was demobilised from his military service, allowing him to return to Swansea.